PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Fields should be specified at the top within type declarations.
-  For those that serve as backing fields for properties, they are OK to be specified next to the corresponding properties.
+  For those that serve as backing fields for properties, they should be specified next to the corresponding properties.

 * Preprocessor directives like `#if` and `#endif` should be placed at the beginning of a line, without any leading spaces.